zannloo/tp/docs/UserGuide.md

 This section is dedicated to the exciting future enhancements we envision for ProfBook.

-**Edit group command at current group directory:**
+**Viewing edited group name at current group directory:**
-  - **Current:** To view changes to the group name, you would need to `cd` out of current group directory to root directory, similar to terminal behaviour.
+  - **Current:** To view changes to the group name, you would need to `cd` out of the current group directory to the root directory, similar to terminal behaviour.
   - **Upcoming enhancement:** ProfBook will return a more informative message that clearly indicates the updated group name after execution of command.